 Sieben-Riverbend Side Channel Enhancement

-The Sieben Creek side channel reconnection project is on private property upstream of Sah-Hah-Lee Golf Course and downstream of the Rock Creek Confluence on the right bank of the Clackamas River.
-The project focuses on increasing channel complexity and connectivity which is currently inaccessible following the 1996 flood event.
-Constructing an apex jam will rack material and scour an upstream pool.
-Habitat structures throughout the channel would add structure, provide cover and initiate scour pools.
-Alcove enhancements at the downstream end of the project will include habitat structures to provide additional complexity.
+The Sieben Creek side channel reconnection project is on private property upstream of Sah-Hah-Lee Golf Course and downstream of the Rock Creek Confluence with the Clackamas River.
+The project increased channel complexity and connectivity of the 1/3 mile long side channel.
+The constructed apex jam is racking up material and created a scour pool frequented by juvenile salmonids and other native fishes.
+Habitat structures throughout the channel have added structure, provide cover and help form scour pools.
+Log structures built in the alcove at the downstream end of the project provide additional complexity and habitat for our native fish and wildlife.

 2020